mcabbott/Tullio.jl/README.md

 ...
 ```

+The tuple `(+,i,j)` also lets you specify the reduction function,
+and the order of loops.

-Second, you can access things in tiled order (using TiledIteration.jl):
+Second, you can access things in tiled order (using [TiledIteration.jl](https://github.com/JuliaArrays/TiledIteration.jl)).

 ```julia
 julia> @pretty  @tullio A[i,j] := B[j,i]  {tile(1024),i,j}